-Note that the web API may need to be started after installing.
+Note that you may have to start the web API after installing.
 If it is already active, the Start button will be grayed-out.

 - To start the module, go to Options > Modules in the Forescout console and scroll down to the Connect module. - 2.
 Expand the connect module accordion menu and select Web API. - 3.
 Click the Start button on the right side of the window to start the web API